MicrosoftDocs/windows-powershell-docs/docset/windows/adfs/Remove-AdfsNativeClientApplication.md

 ### Microsoft.IdentityServer.Management.Resources.NativeClientApplication

-Returns the removed NativeclientApplication object when the *PassThru* parameter is specified.
+Returns the removed NativeClientApplication object when the *PassThru* parameter is specified.
 By default, this cmdlet does not generate any output.

 ## NOTES